 For this survey, a global panel of 400 participants was selected at random by AYTM, an online market research tool.
 Questions were based on a previous health information sharing survey, with additional questions about sharing with financial reward.
 I received 400 responses from 59 countries in less than two hours.
 U.S.-based respondents overwhelming believed that their health information was worth more than $1000, but the global average was around $250 when the U.S. was excluded.
 For these participants, both their motivation and the amount of data shared increased with financial reward.
 Keep in mind that these participants were paid to respond to the survey, so they represent a kind of self-selected group.
 Nevertheless, monetizing health information sharing produced a surprising result, demonstrating that an alternative source of health information may exist for research purposes.

-In March 2014, my wife and I “got genomed” by enrolling in Illumina’s Understand Your Genome (UYG) program.
+In March 2014, my wife and I “got genomed” by enrolling in Illumina’s (now Genome Medical’s) Understand Your Genome (UYG) program.
 UYG requires participants to order this whole genome sequence (WGS) test from their physicians due to uncertainties surrounding the delivery of genomic results in the U.S. Illumina is careful to point out that the service “…has not been cleared or approved by the U.S. Food and Drug Administration” and “you will not receive medical results, or a diagnosis, or a recommendation for treatment.”
 Our family physician signed the request in November 2013, and we received our results in February.
 Fortunately, no surprises, but the UYG program only covers these Mendelian disorders for now.
 We flew to San Diego a few weeks later to listen to talks by genomic researchers and discuss our results with genetic counselors.
 As part of this one-day seminar, we each received an iPad Mini that was pre-loaded with our results, as well as a portable hard drive that contained our raw sequence data.